abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 > It's called `prefix tree` because each node represents a prefix of a word, and each path from the root to the leaf node represents a word

-- It's a specialized tree used in **searching** most often with text, It provides fast prefix searching
+- It's a specialized tree used in **searching prefixes** most often with text, It provides fast prefix searching

+  - The problem with hash tables is that they don't provide a way to search for all words that begin with a given prefix, they just provide instant lookups for exact matches

 - It's similar to a `Hash set` but it's more efficient when it comes to looking up prefixes of words
 - It's often used to store words, as each node is a letter, and each node can have multiple children